-Once you have installed the B2B Store Theme, you can customize it according to your store’s business needs.
+Once you have installed either the B2B Store Theme or the B2B New Store Theme (when using the B2B Suite solution), you can customize the theme according to your store’s business needs.
 To do so, follow the steps described below.

-Do not proceed with these instructions if you haven't installed the B2B Store Theme yet, or the customization will not work.
+Do not proceed with these instructions if you haven't installed the B2B Store Theme or the B2B New Store Theme (if using the B2B Suite solution), or the customization will not work.

-First of all, you must clone the B2B Store Theme boilerplate repository to your local files by running the following command:
+First of all, you must clone the theme's boilerplate repository to your local files by running one of the following commands:

 git clone https://github.com/vtex-apps/b2b-newstore-theme